Kidney Cancer Treatments

 Partial nephrectomy is a nephron sparing procedure that removes the kidney tumor while leaving the non-cancerous part of the kidney intact.
 Long term studies have shown that in appropriately selected patients the results of partial and radical nephrectomy are similar in terms of long term survival.
 Partial nephrectomy is becoming the standard of care for many patients with kidney cancer.
 Partial nephrectomy can be performed both with open, robotic or laparoscopic surgery.

 Robotically Assisted Laparoscopic Partial Nephrectomy the use of robotics in kidney surgery is becoming increasingly prevalent.
-The daVinci surgical robot can be used to assist in laparoscopic kidney removal.
 This state of the art minimally invasive procedure removes the kidney cancer through small incisions while preserving the remaining normal kidney.
 The patient enjoyed the benefits of laparoscopic surgery that are illustrated above.

 Open Partial Nephrectomy involves an open flank or abdominal incision to localize the kidney.
 The tumor is located and removed while the rest of the kidney is left intact.
 The long term results for cancer control have been favorable.

 Laparoscopic Partial Nephrectomy involves the creation of small holes in the abdomen through which small camera’s are passed to visualize and remove the tumor while leaving the rest of the kidney intact.